noob-Engle/i3wm-kali/README.md

 ```
 after the script is done reboot and select i3 (top right corner) on the login screen

-you can put your favourite address into the .wallpaper folder
+you can put your favourite images into the .wallpaper folder

-The image name can be changed to `panda.png`, which can be customised
+the image name can be changed to `panda.png`. which can be customised. this can be done by changing the `.fehbg`